 The auditorium has three levels – Stalls, Royal Circle and Grand Circle.

-The Stalls is not affected by the overhang from the Royal Circle, but the rake is rather shallow which may cause some issues with sightlines.
+Stalls seating is not affected by the overhang from the Royal Circle.

-The Royal Circle is set rather far back, and with a shallow rake in the seats the audience seated here may feel detached from the action.
-The overhang of the Grand Circle is obvious from Row G onwards.
+The Royal Circle is set far back, and with a shallow rake in the seats the audience seated here may feel detached from the action.

-The Grand Circle is steeply raked which offers good sightlines but does feel far from the stage.
+The Grand Circle is steeply raked which offers good sightlines.